 According to Yousuf, color therapy has been used to treat inflammation, muscle pain, nosebleeds, infertility (in animals), injuries, burns, sciatica, meningitis, nervous instability, headache, irritability, sunstroke and more.
 One of the problems with color therapy is that quality medical studies really don’t exist to back up the claims.
 Also, the practice is hard to define.
 Is it sitting in a colored room?
 Being immersed in colored liquid?
 Staring at a colored crystal?
 All of these practices and more have been used at different times.

 Yousuf admits that well-controlled studies don’t exist to prove most of the beneficial claims of color therapy.
-Plus, a lot of pseudo-religions try to sell color therapy as some kind of miracle cure-all without scientific evidence.
+Plus, many pseudo-religions try to sell color therapy as some kind of miracle cure-all without scientific evidence.
 Still, is there something out there that might help you to lose weight?

 Blue Light Therapy

 One type of therapy that does appear to depend on color is blue light therapy.
-Blue light therapy has been used to treat skin conditions such as acne and some skin cancers.
+Blue light therapy has been used to treat skin conditions like acne and some skin cancers.
 Blue light can even be used to prevent skin cancer.

 SAD and Light Therapy

-Seasonal affective disorder (SAD) is a form of depression that some call the “winter blues”.
-Symptoms typically appear in the mid-late fall and continue during wintertime.
+Seasonal affective disorder (SAD) is a form of depression that some call the “winter blues.”
+Symptoms typically appear in the mid- to late fall and continue during wintertime.
 Symptoms of SAD include:

 - Depressed mood